Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Norfolk, Virginia

-The top of a Confederate monument in downtown Norfolk was removed by the city Friday morning, according to an online statement.
+The top of a Confederate monument in downtown Norfolk was removed by the city, according to an online statement.

 A statue of a soldier known as Johnny Reb was lifted off its pedestal and taken away.
 The bottom part of the monument is scheduled to be removed in August, according to CNN affiliate WTKR.